John Murray CLEARWATER

 B.A., B.A.
 Honours, M.A., PhD

 Political Scientist, Policy Advisor, Military-Strategic Researcher/Writer, Kettlebell Judge

 Winner of the Queen's Diamond Jubilee Medal for service to Canada

 John (r) and Khadir Hamza (l), the father of the Iraqi

 atomic bomb, at MIT, 2001.

-Dr. Clearwater is the chief operating officer of Visa Services Canada, Inc., and works from their head office in Ottawa.
+Dr. Clearwater was until recently the chief operating officer of Visa Services Canada, Inc., and works from their head office in Ottawa.
 VSC is a diplomatic service company handling business and tourist visas for Canadians and people resident in Canada.
 (VSC) Visa Services Canada, Inc. is the proud Canadian member of the global visa company alliance PVS Global.

 John was born in Winnipeg on 08 February and completed his International Baccalaureate programme in Canada and Wales.
 He won the Member of Parliament prize for politics/history upon his high school graduation, and then completed four years of undergraduate study at the University of Winnipeg.
 He was immediately accepted into Dalhousie University for his Master's degree in Soviet and Canadian military policy and nuclear weapons doctrine.

 John then worked for Air Command Headquarters as an analyst and engineering historian before moving to Europe to do doctoral work at the War Studies Department of King's College London.
 Under the guidance of Sir Lawrence Freedman, John wrote and defended The Birth of Strategic Arms Control.
 His Ph.D. thesis has been published under the title Johnson, McNamara, and the Birth of SALT and the ABM Treaty, which has since been used as a university textbook.